bogado/gitpp/Readme.md

 * Find objects by offset.
 * Discover types for delta objects.
 * Discover depth for delta objects.
+* read objects from packages.

 ## What need to be done

 These are not in any particular order.

-* read objects.
-* index git objects that are not packaged.
 * interpret different object types (blob, tree, commit and tag).
+* locate blob objects by commit/tree + path.
+* receive packages (be able to accept git push protocol).
+    After this point gitpp can be used in a server/service environment.
+* git objects that are not on packs.
+    After this point gitpp can be used on a client environment.
 * create objects.
 * pack objects.
-* receive packages (be able to accept git push).
-* locate read files by commit/tree + path.